 By Mark Gibson, Co-Founder, 1 Click Auto Auction

-Mark Gibson has been in the car business for over 30 years with the last 19 being in the digital space.
+Mark has been in the car business for more than 30 years with the last 19 being in the digital space.
 He was one of three directors in the nation for the GM Advisory Board.
-He spent five years as part of FCA’s National Internet 20 group.
+He spent 5 years as part of FCA’s National Internet 20 group.
 Since 2016, he has worked with multiple automotive technology solution providers.
-He started 1 Click Auto Auction in 2017, which launched in June 2020.
+He started 1 Click Auto Auction in 2017 which launched in June 2020.